henrik7264/PY_Actors/README.md

 self.scheduler.once(...)
 self.scheduler.repeat(...)
 self.scheduler.remove(...)

-self.t1 = self.timer(...)
+self.scheduler.timer(...)

 self.sm = Statemachine(...)
 ```

 Observe how the functions are organized into logical groups.
 This makes it very easy to understand and use them.
-Only Timer and Statemachine are a bit different due to their usage/nature.
+Only Statemachine is a bit different due to its nature.

 ### Logging
 The logging interface of the Actors library is based on the Python logging library.